Echizen Province: Medieval and pre-modern Echizen

-For most of the war between the Northern and Southern Courts, Echizen was under the control of the Ashikaga shogunate.
-The province was often used as a launching point for the shogunate's attack against the capital, and Echizen became the stage for a number decisive battles of the war.
+For most of the war between the Northern and Southern Courts, Echizen was under the control of the Ashikaga shogunate and Northern Courts.
+The province was often used as a launching point for the shogunate's attack against the capital, and Echizen became the stage for a number of decisive battles of the war.

 During most of the Muromachi period, the Shiba clan ruled as shugo of Echizen.
 The Shiba were displaced by the Asakura clan towards the start of the Sengoku period, who made Ichijōdani their headquarters.
 Under Asakura Yoshikage, Echizen enjoyed a peace and stability far greater than the rest of Japan during this chaotic period, partly due to his negotiations with the Ikkō-ikki.
 As a result, Echizen became a refuge for people fleeing the violence to the south.